Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/discussions-faq.md

 ## How can I create a new discussion?

-Every Owner or Contributor of a workspace or project can create a new discussion.
+Every *Owner* or *Contributor* of a workspace or project can create a new discussion.
 The same goes for the discussions inside the *Organization*.

-In general, discussions are *read only* for workspace viewers.
+In general, discussions are *read only* for *Viewers*.

 >[!NOTE] Always take into consideration your role only in the workspace or project where you want to create or answer a discussion.